Sickeroni/talk_meetingembedded2018_slides/README.md

 # README
-Slides of my talk at meetingembedded 2018 (meetingembedded.com) Best explaination is mocking Microcontrollerhardware with Hardware.
+Slides of my talk at meetingembedded 2018 (meetingembedded.com) Best explaination is "mocking Microcontrollerhardware with Hardware".
+Viewable Version is available at https://sickeroni.github.io/talk_meetingembedded2018_slides/

 # Video
 Video of the talk will be added if online.